 Synthetic.
 Made from recycled plastic, synthetic landscape timber is eco-friendly, low-maintenance, and the least expensive of all the types.
 What’s more, since it’s not actually made of wood at all, it will last years longer than even pre-treated timber.

 Synthetic selections can withstand weather conditions, won’t succumb to rot, and will never have problems with termites or other wood-boring insects.

 What is the Most Popular Type of Wood for Timbers?

 Whether treated or untreated, the most popular type of wood used for these timbers include:

 Can Railroad Ties be Used in Place of Landscaping Timber?

 Railroad ties are super sturdy, so it’s no wonder you may have considered using them for your raised beds, tree houses, or garden walls.
 But, what makes them so resistant to weather conditions, rot, and weight?
 Creosote oil.
 Made from wood tar and coal, creosote can be poisonous to people and is not approved for residential use.

 On the other hand, pressure-treated landscape timbers are most often coated in some form of copper or chromium.
 These elements slow down the decaying process of wood and also help with pest control, such as termite prevention.

-When to Call in the Professionals
+When to Call in a Landscaping Pro

 When edging or building a planter, raised garden bed, stairway, or pergola from a kit, DIY-ing it shouldn’t be a problem.
 But, if you want to take on a larger, more difficult job, such as erecting a privacy fence or constructing a treehouse or she shed, calling in the pros can alleviate a lot of stress.